thelonious/kld-intersections/README.md

 - polyline
 - rectangle

-To create these shapes, invoke the method name, passing in the arguments as described in the table in [Intersection API](#intersection-api).
+To create these shapes, invoke the method name from the list above, passing in the arguments as described in the table in [Intersection API](#intersection-api).

+To find the intersections of these shapes, invoke `Intersection.intersect` passing in your two shape descriptors, in any order.

 ### Example